tommyb67/Movbie/README.md

 * Created form to search favorite movies by year.

 #### In Progress
-* Add favorite boolean col to Movie
 * Refactor search fav movie, drop a message if there is no fav movie in certain year
-* Refactor save and favorite to use a helper method, or pass in a parameter so only one action is needed, either pass in rating param or set fav to false/true

 #### More advance stuff if have time
 * Implement Flickr API to get actors' picture